-- 1. Always add a viability dye. - Always titrate reagents to achieve optimal signal to noise (primary antibodies, secondary antibodies, viability dyes, etc.).
-In the right example, a 1:10 dilution demonstrates the best signal to noise. - Special considerations are needed for intracellular stains. i) To stain intracellular molecules, cells need to be fixed in suspension and then permeabilized before the antibody is added.
-This fixation/ permeabilization treatment allows the antibody to pass through the plasma membrane into the cell interior, while maintaining the morphological characteristics used to sort cells.
+- 1. Always add a viability dye. - 2.
+Always titrate reagents to achieve optimal signal to noise (primary antibodies, secondary antibodies, viability dyes, etc.).
+In the example on the right, a 1:10 dilution demonstrates the best signal to noise. - 3.
+Special considerations are needed for intracellular stains.

+i) To stain intracellular molecules, cells need to be fixed in suspension and then permeabilized before the antibody is added.
+This fixation/permeabilization treatment allows the antibody to pass through the plasma membrane into the cell interior, while maintaining the morphological characteristics used to sort cells.